Layers of Effect

 Layers of Effect is a method designed to assist designers to evaluate the primary and secondary levels as well as forecast “unintended” as tertiary levels of effects of their product.
 The end goal is to help designers to re-frame the design of their product.

-Materials: Framework, Sheets of paper/ Whiteboard, pens, post-its
+Materials: Layers of effect framework, Sheets of paper/ Whiteboard, pens, Post-Its

 Participants: Design Team

 Using an example provided here, do the following: